hellohaptik/docs_haptik/docs/bot-builder/basic/bot-says.md

 > **Note:** You can set an Entity Response only for Mandatory Entities.
 To know more about the difference between Mandatory and Non-Mandatory entities, refer [this](../entities).

-## Final Bot Reply
+### Final Response

 Once all the entities have been collected, the bot finally replies with the responses from this section.
 This is usally a the closing message for that node.

-In cases where the node is a Start node or an Intermediate node,the Final Bot Reply section is useful to send a response to continue the user to the next part of the flow.
+In cases where the node is a Start node or an Intermediate node,the Final Response section is useful to send a response to continue the user to the next part of the flow.

-> Note: Final Bot Reply isn't applicable if the node doesn't have any entities as the Initial Bot Reply itself acts like the Final Bot Reply.
+> Note: Final Response isn't applicable if the node doesn't have any entities as the Initial Response itself acts like the Final Response.

 ![image](assets/bot-builder-bot-says/final_bot_reply.gif)

-### Priority of Responses:
-As explained above, the Response to be sent is chosen from a Top to Down order i.e.
-1. If no entity value is known, then send the response Initial Bot Reply Section
-2. Depending on the order of Mandatory Entities, the response will be sent from the Entity whose value is not known.
-So in the above example, where add person_name, utils_city, email and phone_number as mandatory Entities, it will send the same.
-3. Once value of all Mandatory entities is known, the Final Bot Reply is sent, if applicable.

-## Follow Up Message
+### Follow Up Message

 If the user is inactive for a specific interval, then the the bot replies with the Follow Up message.
 The delay interval for this message can be set using the slider, and can be set between 20 seconds to 20 minutes.